Quick Christmas Themes

 Ugly Sweater Party

-Acquire a horrific Christmas sweater and get your guests to do the same.
-Decorations should be cheesy as possible too.
-Play the most annoying Christmas music you can find (Grandma Got Ran Over By A Reindeer, Jingle Bells by the Singing Dogs, I Want a Hippopotamus for Christmas) And make sure you take pictures!
-They will be priceless :)
+Acquire a horrific Christmas sweater, and get your guests to do the same.
+Decorations should be as cheesy as possible, too.
+Play the most annoying Christmas music you can find (Grandma Got Ran Over By a Reindeer, Jingle Bells by the Singing Dogs, I Want a Hippopotamus for Christmas).
+Top the party off with an Ugly Sweater Runway Contest where family and friends vote on the ugliest sweater, and make sure you take pictures!
+They will be priceless!

 Christmas TV Specials